rikhuijzer/phd-thesis/propositions.typ

 \
 #align(center)[
   Belonging to the dissertation \
-  *Predicting dropout in special forces selection* \
+  *Predicting Dropout in Special Forces Selection* \
-  by Rik Huijzer.
+  by Rik Huijzer
 ]
 \
 + We can predict dropout in special forces selection reasonably well, but validation in practice is necessary (this thesis).